nprapps/armslist-analysis/README.md

 ## What is this? <a id="what-is-this"></a>

 Armslist-analysis was made to clean and summarize data from [Armslist.com](http://www.armslist.com/), a site used as a marketplace for buying and selling guns.
+It can be used with the data scraped by NPR or in conjunction with the [Armslist scraper](http://github.com/nprapps/armslist-scraper).

 ## Assumptions <a id="assumptions"></a>